lvclark/tagdigger/README.md

 TagDigger is a program for processing FASTQ files from genotyping-by-sequencing (GBS) or restriction site-associated DNA sequencing (RAD-seq) experiments.
 Its purpose is to rapidly find and count tags of known sequence that are specified by the user.
 The assumption is that tags of interest have already been identified by other SNP-mining software, and now the user wants to find those same tags in other sequence data.
 Although TagDigger is not graphical software, it is designed to be accessible to people without programming experience.
 TagDigger also uses very little RAM and can process a 200 million read FASTQ file in a couple hours on a laptop computer.

-TagDigger is a work in progress, but the version available here on GitHub should function.
-If it does not, please file an Issue or otherwise notify me.
+If the software does not seem to be functioning properly, please file an Issue or otherwise notify me.

 # Obtaining and running the software